natverse/elmr/README.md

 Provides tools to move between adult brain EM and light level data, emphasising the interaction between the CATMAID web application and the R [Neuroanatomy Toolbox package](https://github.com/jefferis/nat).
-See also https://github.com/saalfeldlab/elm, from which this package borrows both a name and uses data.
+See also https://github.com/saalfeldlab/elm, from which this package borrows a name and which was used to define the landmark data sets that provide a bridge between the FAFB EM brain and light level template.

 ## Quick Start